Building High-Performance PHP Applications with Swoole in ServBay

 echo "connection open: {$request->fd}\n";

-// Optionally, send a welcome message to the client
+// Send a welcome message to client

 $server->push($request->fd, "Welcome to ServBay WebSocket Demo!");